Istanbul Airport CEO believes aviation brings the world closer together

 How did your career in the aviation industry begin?

 Aviation has always been a fascinating sector for me.
 Throughout my career, I was involved early on in major infrastructure projects in various positions, including airport operations.
 In my previous position at Akfen Holding from 2009 to 2017, I led many processes ranging from the launch of the first infrastructure Eurobond to the realisation of various PPP projects, as well as finance management in the tourism, real estate, energy marine transportation and airport sectors.
-Before that, as a member of TAV Airports Holding, I was responsible for overseeing the operation of several national and international airports.
+I also worked as a member of TAV Airport Holding’s Executive Board and Audit Committee between 2009 and 2012.